What are Today’s Young Entrepreneurs Doing Wrong?

 This pressure pushes many young people into entrepreneurship as a last resort—but without formal business training, they often stumble and end up blaming the system or government for the lack of traditional job opportunities.

 Then our young entrepreneurs make the second greatest mistake.
-They get into entrepreneurship without even bothering to educate themselves in entrepreneurship.
+Getting into entrepreneurship without taking the time to learn or educate themselves properly.
 This leads to one failure after another, desperation, disappointment and depression resulting not only in business failure but also failure in life as well.

 Mistake Number #3